 How to install a wireless networking card

 Step 1) Turn off your computer.
 This may seem like a no-brainer to some people, but you could seriously damage your computers internals (and yourself!) if you try to install components with an active power supply.
+It is best to completely unplug your computer from the mains while you do this.

 Step 2) Open the case.
 Now it’s worth noting that the way that you open the case is a little different for each computer, although most cases will have a removable panel on the side.
 In our case, we had to remove two screws from the back of the case and then the side panel slid off.
 If you can’t see any screws, check for a lever that could be used to release the side of the case.
 If there are any doubts about how to remove the case, don’t force it - just check your computers manual for exact instructions.